Skydio 2 Dock enables autonomous factory, warehouse, and industrial operations

 “The concept of a ‘drone in a box’ has long offered the promise of fully automated data collection for myriad enterprise applications from repeated mapping of construction sites, to security patrols of sensitive areas, to keeping drones on call … for emergency situations,” wrote Skydio in a blog post.
 “However, nothing has come close to delivering on those promises.
 Existing solutions are massively complex, expensive, and impractical.”

+The Skydio 2 Dock aims to solve this dilemma with a weatherproof design that can be assembled in “minutes.”
+It packs an Ethernet- and Wi-Fi-connected computer for data processing and a motorized door on which the Skydio 2 can land, as well as a charging station with contact pins that draws power from a standard AC outlet or 12V DC power.
+(The pins interface with a special aftermarket Skydio 2 battery.)

-The Skydio 2 Dock aims to solve this dilemma with a design that can be assembled in “minutes.”
-Over the next few months, the company says it’ll work to deploy the Skydio 2 Dock with first responders and build skills that support structure inspection and other tasks in factories, warehouses, and industrial environments.
+Over the next few months, Skydio says it’ll work to deploy the Skydio 2 Dock with first responders and build skills that support structure inspection and other tasks in factories, warehouses, and industrial environments.
+Presumably, it’ll reveal the Skydio 2 Dock’s price tag a bit beforehand.

 “As drones gain the ability to constantly work in the background, entirely new use cases become possible,” continued Skydio.
 “We look forward to partnering with our first customers and regulators to roll this product out responsibly.”